Emmanuel Episcopal Church

 811 Cathedral Street, Baltimore, MD 21201

-Emmanuel Church, a daughter parish of Christ Church, Baltimore was founded in 1854.
-Designed by Niernsee & Nielson, the original building was in the fashionable Italianate style with a Tuscan bell tower and rubble masonry.
-Today, only the exterior walls and lancet windows are left of the original design as the church was extensively renovated in the 1910s and 1920s by Rev. Dr. Hugh Birkhead.
-Architects Goodhue, Cram and Ferguson transformed the church by and raising the roof and floor to create room for a chapel on the lower level and adding a Gothic tower.
-This larger, Gothic inspired building is what you see today.
-Come visit and be sure to see Tiffany windows and a magnificent John LaFarge window in the nave and Daniel Chester French sculpture in Baptistry.
-All areas, including Eccleston Chapel, can be reached through main entrance on Cathedral.
+Emmanuel Church, a daughter parish of Christ Church, Baltimore, was constructed in the Italianate style with a Tuscan bell tower and rubble masonry.
+Today, only the exterior walls and lancet windows are left of the original design as the church was extensively renovated in the 1910s and 1920s.
+Architects Goodhue, Cram & Ferguson transformed the church by raising the roof and floor to create room for a chapel on the lower level and adding a Gothic Revival tower.
+This larger Gothic Revival building is what you see today.
+Be sure to see Tiffany windows and a magnificent John LaFarge window in the nave, and Daniel Chester French sculpture in Baptistry.
+All areas, including Eccleston Chapel, can be reached through the main entrance on Cathedral.

 - Parking: Street Parking